 Statistically, Memphis receives an average of 3 inches of snow per year.
 This amount is spread out over the duration of the winter and may include several different snowfalls.

-The average snowfall in January is 2 inches and the average snowfall in February is 1 inch, while there is no average snowfall in the other 10 months.
+The average snowfall in January is 2 inches and the average snowfall in February is 1 inch, while there is so little snow that there is no average snowfall in the other 10 months.

 Many longtime residents of Memphis maintain that the city used to receive more snow than it does today.